Eligibility and application | Medical Council of Canada

 Eligibility and application

-In fall 2026, the Medical Council of Canada (MCC) will implement a new application process for the Therapeutics Decision-Making (TDM) Examination.
-Starting with the September 2026 exam session, candidates will apply for the TDM Examination directly through the MCC, and no longer through the Practice-Ready Assessment (PRA) programs.
-PRA programs’ approval will not be required to take the exam.
+The Medical Council of Canada (MCC) is now responsible for administering applications for the Therapeutics Decision-Making (TDM) Examination.
+Starting with the September 2026 exam session, candidates will apply for the exam through the MCC, without requiring approval from the Practice-Ready Assessment (PRA) programs.
+Before applying for the TDM Examination for admission to a PRA program, it is important to review the program’s requirements to determine your eligibility.

 For more information about the changes coming into effect in September 2026, see New application model and eligibility criteria for the TDM Examination.

-Important notice for candidates planning to take the TDM Examination on September 23, 2026.
+planning to take the TDM Examination on September 23, 2026

 If you have not already done so, we recommend submitting your medical degree for source verification and ensuring your identity validity period is not expired in your physiciansapply.ca account as early as possible.
 This will help ensure timely processing of your exam application once the application period opens.
 If you do not have a physiciansapply.ca account, you will need to create one.
-Details on how to apply for the September 2026 exam will be added to this webpage in early June.

-Application for the TDM Examination offered on September 23, 2026 is expected to open on June 8 and close on June 28.
 If you plan to take the exam in September 2026, you can sign up to receive a notification when the application period opens.

-Frequently asked questions about applying for the TDM Examination
+about applying for the TDM Examination

 Application for the September 2026 exam will open on June 8, 2026.
 You can sign up using the button on this page to receive a notification when the application period opens.
 Scheduling an exam appointment with Prometric will start at the end of July and will be on a first-come, first-served basis.